The Bankrate promise

 - In contrast, a cash-out refinance — in which you take out a larger loan, receiving the difference in ready money — can potentially impact your property taxes, if you’re using the cash for a remodel or big renovation.
 That’s because a construction project that substantially alters or expands your home could trigger a reassessment.

-It’s also important to understand that a new mortgage will come with new terms — especially if it’s with a different lender — that can affect how you set aside cash from your budget for property taxes, says Lisa Greene-Lewis, senior communications manager at Intuit, the financial technology platform that powers TurboTax.
+A new mortgage could come with new terms — especially if it’s with a different lender — that can affect how you set aside cash from your budget for property taxes, says CPA Lisa Greene-Lewis, senior communications manager at Intuit, the financial technology platform that powers TurboTax.

 If you’re going with a new lender, though, that lender might have different escrow requirements altogether, and you might need to fund the escrow account in advance of the old lender refunding the balance.
 Some lenders don’t give borrowers the option to self-pay property taxes, either.

-Let’s say your home’s assessed value on your most recent property tax bill was $368,000, while the appraised value is $430,000.
+Let’s say your home’s assessed value on your most recent property tax bill was $368,000, while the appraised value for the refinance is $430,000.
 Your property taxes would be calculated using the $368,000 figure.
 Then, your local tax authority will review other assessments in the area, along with the local annual budget, to set property tax rates, also known as mill rates.
 Even if your home assesses at a lower value, your taxes can still rise if the budget does, and your municipality needs money.